 - 1.5 cups of tapioca starch

 Yep, that’s really it!
-Whenever our office team makes boba pearls from scratch we typically use dark muscovado sugar like this or traditional dark brown sugar from popular brands like Domino.
-As for the tapioca starch, we’ll more than likely use either of these two brands (ERAWAN or Flying Horse) that you can find on Amazon or your local Asian market.
+Whenever our team makes boba pearls from scratch we typically use dark muscovado sugar.
+Or we’ll use traditional dark brown sugar from popular brands like Domino.
+As for the tapioca starch, we’ll likely use either of these two brands (ERAWAN or Flying Horse).
+You can find these on Amazon or your local Asian market.

 Once you have all your ingredients ready, we’re ready to start making boba pearls from scratch.